 By Alicia Harvey

-Although technology yields many benefits for older adults, from staying connected with loved ones to accomplishing tasks online, it can also make them vulnerable to fraud or identity theft.
-Crime can affect people of all ages, but those 60 and older are frequent targets of cybercrime.
+Although technology yields many benefits for older adults, from staying connected with loved ones to accomplishing tasks online, it can also make them vulnerable to fraud or identity theft or other online scams.
+Crime can affect people of all ages, but those 60 and older are frequent cybercrime targets.
 This is because they often have “nest egg” retirement funds, are more trusting than other age groups, and are less likely to file reports due to embarrassment.
-People older than 60 have submitted fraud complaints with estimated losses of $650 million to over $36 billion a year.
+People older than 60 have submitted fraud complaints with estimated losses of $650 million to over $36 billion annually.

 Downloading software updates can install the latest security patches that fix these vulnerabilities in your operating systems and applications.

-Consider turning on automatic updates in your Play Store or Apple App Store account so your phone or other mobile devices get the latest updates frequently.
-Or make sure to manually apply the by checking the stores frequently for the updates.
-Your mobile devices as well as computers also have security updates that you will want to make sure are getting installed as well.
+Consider turning on automatic updates in your Play Store or Apple App Store account, so your phone or other mobile devices get the latest updates frequently.
+Or make sure to manually apply them by checking the stores frequently for updates.
+Your mobile devices, as well as computers, also have security updates that you will want to make sure are getting installed as well.
 They should give you alerts when this needs to happen but also keep an eye on the news for important updates.
 If you are unsure how to do this or have questions, you can always ask a friend or family member for help.

-Phishing scams make use of fraudulent messages to trick you into divulging sensitive information and user data, such as credit card numbers or login credentials.
+Phishing scams use fraudulent messages to trick you into divulging sensitive information and user data, such as credit card numbers or login credentials.
 If you are not careful, you can lose a lot of money.
-In a report from the American Journal of Public Health, data analysts estimate that about 5% of seniors — around 2 to 3 million people — are affected by some form of scam every year.
-However, this does not account for the large number of internet scams that remain unreported, making the real number probably much bigger.
+In a report from the American Journal of Public Health, data analysts estimate that about 5% of seniors — around 2 to 3 million people — are affected by some form of scam yearly.
+However, this does not account for the many internet scams that remain unreported, making the actual number much more significant.

-Also, avoid opening email attachments or click on links in emails especially, if they have been forwarded or come from someone you do not know.
+Also, avoid opening email attachments or clicking on links in emails, especially if they have been forwarded or come from someone you do not know.
 Keep in mind even an email that looks like it is from a friend or family member could have been compromised.
 So even from folks you do know, be cautious and only open attachments if you are expecting them.

-Social media is one of the most commonly frequented platforms on the internet.
+Social media is one of the most commonly frequented platforms on the Internet.
 As of April 2022, there are 4.65 billion social media users.
-However, social media is not the most secure when it comes to protecting your personal information.
+However, social media is not the most secure in protecting your personal information.

-In order to keep your information safe, you should take the necessary precautions to prevent cyberattacks conducted through social media profiles.
-Be careful about what you post, as cybercriminals can skim through your profile in order to extract information that is frequently used in security questions, such as a pet’s name or your mother’s maiden name.
-To avoid these encounters, you should adjust your account settings to limit who can see your profiles to your friends only.
+To keep your information safe, you should take the necessary precautions to prevent cyberattacks on social media profiles.
+Be careful about what you post, as cybercriminals can skim through your profile to extract information frequently used in security questions, such as a pet’s name or your mother’s maiden name.
+To avoid these encounters, you should adjust your account settings to limit who can only see your profiles to your friends.
 You can do this on most social media accounts by accessing the security and privacy settings.

-When setting up your own private network or connecting to networks in public, make sure that they are secure.
+When setting up your private network or connecting to public networks, make sure they are secure.
 This means that they have been protected with a password.
 You can input or change the password to your personal Wi-Fi network by accessing your router and finding your wireless security settings.

 When in public, avoid using public Wi-Fi networks that are unlocked without a password, as hackers have been known to set up fake networks to attract users.
 Once you log on, they can see everything you are doing online.
-So if you are in public, then it is best to ask staff within establishments first what their Wi-Fi network’s name and password are.
-If you absolutely need to connect to an unsecured network, then make sure you are not logging into any sensitive accounts or giving out sensitive personal information.
+So if you are in public, it is best to ask staff within establishments first what their Wi-Fi network’s name and password are.
+If you need to connect to an unsecured network, ensure you are not logging into sensitive accounts or giving out sensitive personal information.

-For seniors, the internet provides a wealth of resources that can help you connect with others, learn new things, and even take virtual vacations.
-By familiarizing yourself with the key steps to protect yourself from online scams, you can enjoy the internet and its benefits safely.
+For seniors, the Internet provides a wealth of resources that can help you connect with others, learn new things, and even take virtual vacations.
+By familiarizing yourself with the essential steps to protect yourself from online scams, you can enjoy the Internet and its benefits safely.